 By Ellen Nakashima and Cecilia Kang

-GoDaddy.com, the world's largest domain name registration company, told lawmakers Wednesday that it will cease registering Web sites in China in response to intrusive new government rules that require applicants to provide extensive personal data, including photographs of themselves.
+Two major Internet domain name registration companies have ceased registering Web sites in China in response to intrusive new government rules that require applicants to provide extensive personal data, including photographs of themselves.

-The rules, the company said, are an effort by China to increase monitoring and surveillance of Web site content and could put individuals who register their sites with the firm at risk.
+The rules, Go Daddy said, are an effort by China to increase monitoring and surveillance of Web site content and could put individuals who register their sites with the firm at risk.
 The company also said the rules will have a "chilling effect" on new domain name registrations.

-GoDaddy's move follows Google's announcement Monday that it will no longer censor search results on its site in China.
+The decisions come amid a showdown between China and Google, which recently announced it will no longer censor search results on its site in the country.
 Analysts and human rights advocates have warned that China's insistence on censorship and control over information is becoming a serious barrier to trade.

 In December, China began to enforce a new policy that required any registrant of a new .cn domain name to provide a color, head-and-shoulders photograph and other business identification, including a Chinese business registration number and physical, signed registration forms.
 That data was to be forwarded to the China Internet Network Information Center (CNNIC), a quasi-governmental agency.
 Most domain name registries require only a name, address, telephone number and e-mail address.

-"We were immediately concerned about the motives behind the increased level of registrant verification being required," Christine N. Jones, general counsel of the Go Daddy Group, told the Congressional-Executive Commission on China on Wednesday.
+"We were immediately concerned about the motives behind the increased level of registrant verification being required," Christine N. Jones, general counsel of the Go Daddy Group, told the Congressional-Executive Commission on China.
 "The intent of the procedures appeared, to us, to be based on a desire by the Chinese authorities to exercise increased control over the subject matter of domain name registrations by Chinese nationals."

 Jones said China was the first government to retroactively seek additional verification and documentation of registrants.